softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 - Sign: in and Sign-up: by data verification and validity;
 - Menu: verify if each menu option redirects to specific intend feature;
 - Survey: check if the selected answer correctly appears in the review UI screen;
-- Schedule: verify if a lecture is correcty assigned to schedule when the attendee select it in ranking UI screen;
+- Schedule: verify if a lecture is correctly assigned to schedule when the attendee select it in ranking UI screen;
-- Program: check if the lecture start and end time updated in program when organizer change it.
+- Program: check if the lecture starts and end time updated in program when organizer changes it.

 ---
-### Configuration and Change Management

----
 ### Project Management

+Project management is a crucial point when leading with developing software projects.
+For this intend, we used [Trello](https://trello.com/b/tP9QxHeT/fugitivos-do-mib), an easy to use project management tool capable of registering tasks, assign them to different members and monitor progress (To Do, Doing, Done).
+Besides that, allows image annexing and tasks labelling.